Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 On the other hand, when $a$ is microscopically close to $1$, i.e., $a=1+\frac{S}{\sqrt n}$, it was shown in \cite{LMS} that

 Thus, a version of Theorem \ref{thm:holographic} is still valid at microscopic distance outside the droplet, with $S$ in a compact set.
-According to Theorem \ref{thm:holographic}, since the entropy is of the same order as the number variance, Proposition \ref{prop:numberVarOutside} implies that the holographic principle breaks down at macroscopic distances outside the droplet.
+According to Theorem \ref{thm:holographic}, since the entropy is of the same order as the number variance, the holographic principle breaks down at macroscopic distances outside the droplet, where the number variance is exponentially small.

 We suspect that, rather than an inequality as in \eqref{eq:holographicIneq}, a limit should hold for $\mathfrak S_n^q(A)$ more generally for subsets $A$ of the bulk (i.e., not only radial symmetric sets), although contrary to \eqref{eq:LMSlimit} the limit may depend on $\partial A$ in a more sophisticated way.
 As a side note, we should point out that it is unclear at this point whether \eqref{eq:defRenyiEntropy} has the physical (or information-theoretic) interpretation of entropy for \textit{every} choice of $V$.